isomerpages/enterprisesg-cpso/pages/Safety Tips on Electric Water Heaters.md

 permalink: /safety-tips-on-water-heaters/
 description: ""
 ---
 **[&#8592; Back to Product safety tips](/consumers/product-safety-tips/home-appliances-and-furniture)**

 *Help us better understand consumer habits so that we can improve the effectiveness of our safety regimes.
 Please spare 5 mins to fill out this [simple survey](https://form.gov.sg/63a160c3cf15ee00129a4ab4)*

 ## Safety Tips on Electric Water Heaters
-Electric water heaters offer great convenience and benefits to households.
+Water heaters offer great convenience and benefits to households.
 They come in a variety of sizes and designs to suit different household needs.
 With the ability to provide a constant supply of hot water, water heaters provide improved comfort and convenience for daily activities such as showers, dishwashing, and laundry.
 <br>Follow these safety tips to help protect against potential safety hazards from your water heater.

 **Look for the SAFETY Mark**<br>
-Electric instantaneous and storage water heaters are classified as Controlled Goods under the Consumer Protection (Safety Requirements) Registration Scheme and are therefore required to bear the SAFETY Mark before they can be sold in Singapore.<br>
+Instantaneous and storage electric water heaters are classified as Controlled Goods under the Consumer Protection (Safety Requirements) Registration Scheme and are therefore required to bear the SAFETY Mark before they can be sold in Singapore.<br>

 Check that the water heaters carry the SAFETY Mark before purchase.
 The SAFETY Mark indicates that a Controlled Good has been tested to and conforms to specified safety standards and carries a unique certification number traceable to the supplier. <br>
 ![safety mark](/images/about-us/safety-mark.jpg)